 - A free case evaluation, which is time for you to speak with our legal team about your claim, learn more about personal injury claims, and the services we can provide you.
 You are under no obligation to hire us by requesting a free case evaluation.

 - Contingency-fee billing.
 The contingency fee allows you to wait to pay us for our services until there has been a positive resolution to your claim.
 It also allows us to begin working right away on your case without waiting for you to make an upfront investment in the form of a retainer for us to do so.

 With free case evaluations, a contingent-fee billing method, and the experience you need to negotiate a fair settlement or present your claim in court, the question isn’t so much a matter of whether you can afford our services but how you can afford not to.

-The legal team of Stewart J. Guss, Injury Accident Lawyers, is nationally recognized for protecting the rights of injured victims for more than 20 years.
+The legal team of Trust Guss Injury Lawyers, is nationally recognized for protecting the rights of injured victims for more than 20 years.
 If you were injured in an accident in Chicago, call our office right now for a free consultation!
 Because we take all of our personal injury cases on a contingency fee basis, you will not owe us a dime unless we win your case.
 We are available 24 hours a day, seven days a week, so call us today at 800-898-4877 or contact us now by clicking here.